ShahriarTWS/Freelance_Point_Client/README.md

-# 🎯 FreelancePoint
+# 🎯 FreelancerPoint

 **Live URL:** []()

 ## 🚀 Project Purpose

 **FreelancerPoint** is a task-based freelance bidding platform where users can post tasks, browse available jobs, and place bids as freelancers.
 The goal is to connect clients and freelancers in a seamless, fast, and secure environment.
-With real-time bidding, role-based dashboards, and category-wise filtering, FreelancePoint streamlines the freelance experience for everyone.
+With real-time bidding, role-based dashboards, and category-wise filtering, FreelancerPoint streamlines the freelance experience for everyone.